merrickwong18/Blackrock-Algothon-2018/README.md

 2. Kaggle: Given data of an UNKNOWN asset's price ticks from 1/1/2014-31/12/2017, and 10 years of Reuters news titles from 2007-2017, submit a prediction for every hour from 1/1/2018-1/6/2018
 3. Quandl: Given well processed and cleaned data of Facebook, Instagram etc, implement a trading strategy

 I lead our team in the Kaggle challenge, placing among the final 2 teams for Kaggle and 6 teams overall.
-Our approach is outlined in the powerpoint.
+Our approach is summarized in the powerpoint.

 I am extremely grateful to Thomas Wong for building the database infrastructure to handle 50GB of data on a laptop efficiently.